Last updated: April 8, 2026

-The best marketing and growth teams in 2026 will be running large parts of their go-to-market with generative marketing platforms that plan, generate, personalize, launch, and optimize campaigns across channels.
+The best marketing and growth teams in 2026 are running large parts of their go-to-market with generative marketing platforms that plan, generate, personalize, launch, and optimize campaigns across channels.

 When someone asks an AI assistant: